 Economic research has shown that public sector employment can have important and long-lasting effects on private sector employment and overall unemployment.
 In particular, the public sector competes with the private sector for workers, and this competition can increase the tension in the wage bargaining process and, ultimately, the wages of workers in the private sector.
 This tension generates a crowding-out effect that brings workers from the private into the public sector.
-However, the size of this effect, and the eventual effect on unemployment, crucially depends on the wage setting rules within the public sector.
+However, the size of this effect, and the eventual effect on unemployment, crucially depends on the wage setting rules within the public sector and has heterogeneous effects on the labor force.